This series covers the topics described in this talk. This is part 2 of the series about decision making in software systems.

 People who create software systems are knowledge workers.
 It’s very likely the person reading this is a knowledge worker.

-Our output is primarily thinking, the artifacts we create are in support of that thinking.
-Our capital, our stock, is knowledge.
+Our output is primarily thinking.
+The artifacts we create are in support of that thinking.
+Our capital, our stock, is the things we know.
+In the context of an organisation, knowledge work is applying knowledge in such a way that solves perceived or real customer problems.

-It is surprising that as we are building software systems, we rarely think systemically about our own knowledge.
+It is surprising that as we are building software systems, we rarely apply systemic concepts to our problems, including knowledge management.
 Diana Montalion addresses this in her book Learning Systems Thinking.
-She invites us to consider that:
+In chapter 6, she invites us to consider:

-Knowledge Flow: This is defined as the “ability to transfer knowledge between people and people and systems in ways that change and shift the system in an effective way”
+Knowledge Flow: The ability to transfer knowledge between people and people and systems in ways that change and shift the system in an effective way.

 As an industry we tend to highly value the stock of knowledge, and not so much flow.
-However without knowledge flow it would be impossible to build systems.
-And not just that, reading further on this I found out that it was essential to innovation.
+Without knowledge flow it would be impossible to build systems.
+Reading further on this I discovered flow is essential to innovation.

 Innovation

-Most organisations actively pursue innovation in what makes them unique, as a way to insure their growth and longevity.
-Given how critical innovation is to organisational survival, researchers have extensively studied what actually makes organisations innovative.
-Multiple papers examine the relationship between knowledge sharing and innovation, the results are consistent.
-As one study clearly spells it out
+Most organisations actively pursue innovation in what makes them unique, as a way to ensure their growth and longevity.
+Given how critical innovation is to organisational survival, researchers have extensively studied what makes organisations innovative.
+Multiple papers examine the relationship between knowledge sharing and innovation.
+The results are consistent.
+As one study clearly states:

 “Knowledge transfer among employees is thought to be crucial determinant of an organisation’s capacity to utilise new knowledge and innovate.”